 Visual symptoms can be functional or dissociative.
 The following types of symptom are quite common:

-Typically people complain that their vision intermittently goes “blurry” and they have to scre up their eyes to make things come back to normal.
+Typically people complain that their vision intermittently goes “blurry” and they have to screw up their eyes to make things come back to normal.
 Sometimes the vision may even be double.
 This symptom is often due to “convergence spasm”.
 This is when one of the eyes is too actively ‘turning in’ towards the nose.
-Convergence is a normal eye movement but sometimes it becomes hyperactive in patients with functional symptoms
+Convergence is a normal eye movement but sometimes it becomes hyperactive in people with FND or functional neurological symptoms.

 A natural response to this symptom is often to wear dark glasses.
 The trouble with this is that this tends to make the eyes even more sensitive to light.
 The best approach to light sensitivity is to gradually expose the eyes to more and more light over time.
 This may need to be done gradually.